privacysandbox/protected-auction-key-value-service/docs/data_loading/loading_data.md

 -   Sqs->Subscription
 -   EC2->VM

-In the case of AWS it is a PubSub topic.
+In the case of GCP it is a PubSub topic.
 That topic is created in terraform [here](/production/terraform/gcp/services/realtime/main.tf) Delta files contain multiple rows, which allows you to batch multiple updates together.
 There is a [limit](https://cloud.google.com/pubsub/quotas#resource_limits) of 10MB for the message size.